 Minnesota law defines sex trafficking as:

 Some provisions under international and federal law require proof that force, fraud, coercion, or the abuse of power was used in order for an act to constitute sex trafficking.
-Minnesota law recognizes that sex trafficking encompasses a broad spectrum of abuse and exploitation, and that sex trafficking can occur even when traditional elements of force, fraud, coercion, or the abuse of power are not overtly present.
-Under Minnesota law, victims do not have the burden to prove their trafficker used force, fraud, coercion, or the abuse of power in order to be afforded victim status, and prosecutors do not have to show force, fraud, coercion, or the abuse of power in order to convict the trafficker.
+Minnesota law recognizes that sex trafficking encompasses a broader spectrum of abuse and exploitation, and that sex trafficking can occur even when traditional elements of force, fraud, coercion, or the abuse of power are not overtly present.
+Under Minnesota law, victims do not have the burden of proving their trafficker used force, fraud, coercion, or the abuse of power in order to be afforded victim status, and prosecutors do not have to show force, fraud, coercion, or the abuse of power in order to convict the trafficker.

 Under Minnesota law, consent is not a defense to sex trafficking.
 Minnesota recognizes that a person cannot truly consent to being sexually exploited.